Posted in:

 Before we finish off this article on “can I draw my pension before 55,” let’s briefly discuss what to do if you have a pension deficit.

 As far as your state pension is concerned, in order to receive your full pension, you must have paid sufficient National Insurance contributions.
 You might have a pension shortfall if there are gaps in your contributions over the years.
-You can check your state pension status by phoning or emailing the Future Pension Centre.
+You can check your state pension status by using the government NI record checker

 Final thoughts